 The Seoul Metropolitan Government (SMG) will operate the foreign tourist welcome week between April 28 and May 7 in celebration of the peak of the tourist season in May.
 The SMG will offer various discounts and events in collaboration with the tourist industry.

-Temporary welcome booths will be installed at seven locations in Myeongdong, Dongdaemun, Namdaemun, and Itaewon where staff wearing traditional Korean attire (hanbok) will provide tourist information and conduct interactive programs including ‘writing your name in Korean’ and ‘Taekwonmu dance.’
+Temporary welcome booths will be installed at seven locations in Myeongdong, Dongdaemun, Namdaemun, and Itaewon, where staff wearing traditional Korean attire (hanbok) will provide tourist information and conduct interactive programs, which include ‘Writing your name in Korean’ and ‘Taekwonmu Dance.’
 The Myeongdong Tourist Information Center will operate the I‧SEOUL‧U t-shirt making program every day from 11:00 to 17:00 for 30 tourists.

 Red table (http://www.redtable.kr/en/area), a big data-based global restaurant marketing platform that offers restaurant menus in various languages as well as a payment system, will collaborate with 12 food franchises to offer items at a 50% discounted price to foreign tourists who visit Seoul during the Welcome Week.